Annual VR Frontiers Rodeo set for this weekend

 There will be contactless ticket sales at the front gate for those using a card, and there will be hand washing stations, bathrooms spaced and additional bleachers to add maximum seating capacity while allowing for social distancing just to name a few.

-Masks are not required but are encouraged and anyone wishing a mask may receive a free one at the gate.
+Masks are not required but are encouraged and free masks will be available at the gate.

 Commented